salvatoreTorsello/foosball-eloranking-bot/app/README.md

 ```

 ## Bugs
-- [ ] Unable to restore keybaord after finishing an operation
+- [ ] Unable to restore keybaord after if an operation is interrupted.

 ## TO Do list

+### Welcome
+- [x] Ask for a password to get access to bot (3 attempts)
+- [x] Ban tg id after three attempt (create bun and unban function with banned_users table)
+- [x] Bot start procedure to connect user to database player table.
+  - [x] Bot asks user to write first and last name, or nickname.
+User insert it and then bot presents a list of all metched nicknames using data writed by user (considering only players in players table that doesn't have tg_uid configured).
+  - [x] After user selects the proper nickname, database is updated.

 ### Start
-- [ ] Welcome: "First time here?" question to connect user to database player table.
-  - [ ] Bot asks user to give their nickname.
-The bot will propose the list of gameed players, then the user will select the player.
-Then bot makes an inline message with buttons to ask for confirmation.
 - [ ] Main Menu
   - [ ] [Admins menu](#administrators-menu)
   - [ ] [My profile](#my-profile-menu)